tiffanyng23/earthquake-tracker/README.md

 # Global Earthquake Tracker Dashboard
-This is a near live earthquake tracker made using Plotly Dash and the <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php">United States Geological Survey (USGS) earthquake API</a>.
+This is a near live earthquake tracker made using Plotly Dash and an API sourced from the <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php">United States Geological Survey (USGS)</a>.

+Updates (2026/02/04):
+The dashboard has since had a "Depth" range slider added and the "Magnitude" filter has been updated to be a range slider (previously only a minimum magnitude was selected).
+The range slider allows for users to select a minimum and maximum value.
+This change is not yet reflected in the screenshots of the dashboard provided.

 ![Dashboard](images/dashboard.png)

 ## Project Features
 ### Earthquake Counter
-There is an earthquake counter spanning the top of the page, providing earthquake counts for the last hour, day, week, month within a chosen magnitude range.
+There is an earthquake counter spanning the top of the page, providing earthquake counts for the last hour, day, week, month within a chosen magnitude and depth range.

 ### Customization Panel
 On the left side of the app below the Earthquake Counter is a panel to customize the visualizations on the right side.
-Feature selection includes colour theme, time window (earthquakes within the past hour, day, week, month), and a slider to adjust the minimum magnitude range.
+Feature selection includes colour theme, time window (earthquakes within the past hour, day, week, month), and a slider to adjust the magnitude and depth range.

 ### Visualizations
 The visualizations in this dashboard are a scatter plot, scatter map, and search table.
 These visualizations are located within the tabs on the dashboard.